Signal strength based scheme for following mobile IoT devices in dynamic environments: The "Hot-Cold" Target Following Scheme

 The first stage of this analysis focuses on the geometric properties of the proposed target following scheme.
 The objective here is to estimate a range of rotation angles which rapidly move the robotic device closer to the area where the target is most probably located.

-We consider the scenario where the robot moves from point A to point B by one step equal to 10 distance units, as presented in Fig.\ref{fig:geometric_analysis_120}.
+We consider the scenario where the robot moves from point A to point B by one step equal to 10 distance units, as presented in Figure \ref{fig:geometric_analysis_120}.
 The starting robot position is A and a step later it is located at position B. Assuming that at that point the Hot-Cold algorithm deduces that the robot has moved away from the target, a rotation should be performed.
 In this example, the rotations are considered to be counter-clockwise, without loss of generality.
-The fact that the target is closer to A than B, indicates that it is located in the area left from the vertical line bisector of the segment AB (note that the depicted y-axis lies on this bisector).
+The fact that the target is closer to A than B indicates that it is located in the area left from the vertical line bisector of the segment AB (note that the depicted y-axis lies on this bisector).
 In order to reach this area, the rotation angle needs to be higher than 120 degrees and lower than 270 degrees.
 The figure illustrates rotation by 120 degrees, which positions the robot after its second step at point C. Assuming again that at point C the robot is further from the target than it was at point B, a new rotation will take place.
-The target should be now positioned on the lower half of the area divided by the vertical line bisector AM.
-It is noted that point A lies on this bisector, when the robot rotates by 120 degrees counter-clockwise, as illustrated in Fig. ~\ref{fig:geometric_analysis_120}.
+The target should be now positioned on the lower half of the area divided by the vertical line bisector AM, where M is the midpoint of the line sector AB.
+It is noted that point A lies on this bisector, when the robot rotates by 120 degrees counter-clockwise, as illustrated in Figure ~\ref{fig:geometric_analysis_120}.
 Taking also into account the observation of the first step which dictated that the target is on the left side of the y-axis, it is proven that the target is located in an area that is accessible by performing fixed angle rotation between 120 to 144 degrees.
+Specifically, this area, where the target is positioned, lies under the line defined by the bisector AM and left from the line defined by the y-axis.
 When rotating by 120 degrees, the robot will be positioned after the third step back to point A, which is at the borderline of the target area.